bedoyadaniel/forensics/docs/en/how-tos/04-how-to-extract-with-androidqf/index.md

 # How-to guide: How to perform an acquisition and extraction using AndroidQF?

 This document is part of a **technical documentation repository** that aims to establish a proven, flexible and accessible knowledge base to **promote consensual forensic analysis for the benefit of civil society**.
-To organize the contents, the [technical Diataxis] documentation reference framework(../.../references/00-glossary/index.md#ditaxis) is used.
+To organize the contents, we use the technical documentation framework  [Diataxis](../.../references/00-glossary/index.md#ditaxis).

 This resource falls within the category [how-to guides](../), provides instructions on how to perform a forensic extraction using the [AndroidQF](../../references/00-glossary/index.md#androidqf) tool.